clicalmani/tonka/docs/relationship.md

 ## Defining the Inverse of the Relationship

 In some cases, you may need to define the inverse of a relationship.
-This allows you to access the parent model from the related model.
-Tonka ORM makes this easy with the `belongsTo` method.
+This allows you to access the parent model from the related model. **Elegant ORM** makes this easy with the `belongsTo` method.

 ### Example